longntv/iot-platform/mqtt-js/README.md

 #MQTT Client using Nodejs
-It does subcribe data from RP3 and post data to Laravel Rest Service to process data.
+It does subcribe topic from RP3 and post to Laravel Rest Service to process data.